ongov/Digital-Service-Standard/README.md

   researched
 * talk about how research results will be used to continuously improve the service (e.g. participants, frequency, location, timing)

+  ## 2. Establish the right team

+Put a sustained multidisciplinary team in place that can design, build and continuously improve the digital service, led by a skilled product manager who is empowered to make decisions.
+[The Service Design Playbook has a quick guide on various common team roles.](https://www.ontario.ca/page/service-design-playbook#section-6)

+A product is anything created for a defined group of users.
+In this standard, product refers to any online information or transactional service used by the people of Ontario.

+Product managers set the strategy for and define features of a service.
+They are responsible for the service on an ongoing basis, until it is decommissioned.
+It’s not the same role as a project manager.

+### Why it matters

+It’s important to have a strong multidisciplinary team in place, led by one person who is accountable and has the authority to make decisions based on the outcomes of research, testing and prototypes<sup id="a1">[1](#f1)</sup>.

+The team’s skills and focus need to evolve as the service is designed and developed.
+The team also needs to adapt its structure based on the needs of the service and the phase of work.

+To be successful, build a team with:

+* a broad mix of skills and roles from the start
+* quick decision-making processes and the ability to change and adapt as the service evolves
+* the resources and ability to deliver the product

+### How to meet this standard

+At a minimum:

+* build a multidisciplinary team with expertise in agile digital service delivery<sup id="a2">[2](#f2)</sup>, technical, user experience and policy skills
+* work collaboratively
+* embed expertise from other business areas and ministries (e.g. finance, legal, policy, correspondence) to achieve desired outcomes
+* have a manager with the ability to make day-to-day decisions to improve the service
+* dedicate one user researcher on the project for at least 3 days each week
+* identify gaps in the team and fill them
+* transfer knowledge and skills to others
+* continue to improve the service after it’s gone live
+* involve the maintenance team for the service early on in the project

 ## 3. Be consistent